 In twelfth grade, students choose from a variety of electives, which feature college-style seminar classes at both regular and honors levels where college-level writing standards are emphasized.
 Trimester-length courses are offered on a broad range of topics in history and the social sciences.
 Recent courses have included the study of Economics, Anthropology/Sociology, Contemporary Global Issues, Political Science and American Government, Pacific Northwest History, and Philosophy and Religion.

-Students take the same standard level, college preparatory courses in 9th and 10th grades.
-Seattle Academy does not offer AP courses in History; students can apply for honors level classes in 11th and 12th grades.
-We communicate this information to colleges which understand and appreciate this choice.
+Because Seattle Academy offers a college preparatory curriculum, students in 6th-10th grades take the same grade-level course in History.
+Students can apply for honors level classes in 11th and 12th grades.
+Seattle Academy does not offer AP courses.
+We communicate this information to colleges, who understand and appreciate this choice.

 For Anna N. (class of 2018),the American Studies course required that she work hard to gain confidence in her ability to “put herself out there” when she had to perform.
 Throughout the year, she developed the poise required to effectively communicate her ideas.
 That competence translated to success in our school’s Youth Legislature program.
 In her second year, she went beyond her regular role of arguing bills as a Senator to successfully run for a state-level leadership position and serve as a committee chair.
 Being able to respond to critique in the moment in an academic setting and calmly defend her position helped her become an accomplished Senator, and Anna described her growth over two years this way: “I went from not speaking at all, to presenting a topic that I was passionate about and being able to handle the opposition.”